 1) The Best Poems of the English Language- selected and with commentary by Harold Bloom.
 Anthologies are a good place to start exploring poetry, it gives you a taste of several different poets, kind of like tapas.

-2) She Walks in Beauty: A Woman's Journey through Poems, selected and introduced by Caroline Kennedy.
-Themed anthologies are another good place to start, as all of the poems will be about the same subject.
 3) The collected Poems of Emily Dickinson- for those that like to dive into the deep end there are collected works.
 Usually organized chronologically, these collections show the growth of the poet.
 P.S.
 One piece of trivia about ED's poetry, you can sing any of her poems to the music of The Yellow Rose of Texas or the theme to Gilligan's Island.
 Go ahead, try it.
 It works.

 4) Four Quartets by T.S.
 Eliot-